marvinhm/crazy_cards/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-In the root, we can launches the test runner using
+In the root, we can launch the test runner using
 ### `npm test`